Safari Club: Further developments

 President Jimmy Carter and the Shah of Iran in the White House, 15 November 1977.

 The Safari Club could not continue as it was when the 1978–1979 Iranian Revolution neutralized the Shah as an ally.
 However, arrangements between the remaining powers continued on the same course.
 William Casey, Ronald Reagan's campaign manager, succeeded Turner as director of the CIA.
 Casey took personal responsibility for maintaining contacts with Saudi intelligence, meeting monthly with Kamal Adham and then Prince Turki Al-Faisal.
-Some of the same actors were later connected to the Iran–Contra affair, and Saudi Arabia provided the funds for the attempted assassination of Sayyed Mohammad Hussein Fadlallah.
+Some of the same actors were later connected to the Iran–Contra affair, and Saudi Arabia provided the funds for the attempted assassination of Sayyed Mohammad Hussein Fadlallah as well as a monthly stipend for the Contras.

 The existence of the Safari Club was discovered by the Egyptian journalist Mohamed Hassanein Heikal, who was permitted to review documents confiscated during the Iranian Revolution.